Shakebfa/Shakebfa/README.md

 🚀🚀 About Me:

-🔭 I have worked on a diverse range of embedded systems, including Pool Cleaner Robots, Medical and Esthetic Systems, Semiconductor Systems (Advanced Dicing Technologies), and other Real-Time Systems.
+🔭 I have worked on a diverse range of embedded systems, including Pool Cleaner Robots, Medical and Aesthetic Systems, Semiconductor Systems (Advanced Dicing Technologies), and other Real-Time Systems.

 🌱 I’m always exploring new advancements in Embedded Systems, IoT, and Real-Time Operating Systems (RTOS).